lmottasin/laravel-service-container-knowlegese-base/readme.md

 // ❌ THIS DOESN'T WORK
 class MyCustomClass {
     public function doSomething(UserService $service) {
-        // $service will be NULL - Laravel doesn't inject here!
+        // $service will be NULL!
     }
 }